 Disputed school grants: The current year’s budget includes grants to schools which go beyond funding for general school operations.
-But Gov. Gretchen Whitmer, the House and the Senate disagree over what grants should be offered.
+But there is disagreement among Gov. Gretchen Whitmer, the House and the Senate over what grants should be offered.
 Where grants are disputed, they should be ended. $26 million.

 Halve general ISD grants: The state sends money to intermediate school districts, which already get funds from their local millages.
 Furthermore, ISDs duplicate the services that school districts provide and are ineffective.
-State funding to them has grown even though student populations have declined.
-This money can be better spent on roads. $35 million.
+State funding to them has grown even as student populations declined.
+This money can be better spent on the roads. $35 million.

-Index higher education spending to inflation: State payments to universities have grown substantially since 2012, but university costs increased even more, and so did the tuition they charge state residents.
-Lawmakers can dial back state payments to universities but still increase spending to match inflation and the growth in their resident student enrollment.
+Index higher education spending to inflation: State payments to universities have grown substantially since 2012, but university costs increased more, and so did the tuition they charge to state residents.
+Lawmakers can dial back their payments but still increase spending to match inflation and the growth in the universities’ resident student populations.
 These institutions have operated with less in the past and will be able to adjust. $247 million.

 AgBio Research and Cooperative Extension: These operations at Michigan State University provide private benefits at public costs.
 The beneficiaries of the services can work to find ways to finance their work without taxpayer support. $65 million.

 Revenue Sharing: Since 2011, the state has increased its payments to local governments beyond the inflation rate and beyond what is required by the Michigan Constitution.
-Redirecting these general payments to road funding would still transfer money to counties, cities and villages, but they would have to be used for specified road uses. $104 million.
+Redirecting these general payments to road funding would still transfer money to counties, cities and villages, but rather for specified road uses. $104 million.